Skip to main content

 Is your summer vacation almost over and are you ready to start the new school year with full energy?
 Then you will find in this second part of the blog 12 tips to be perfectly prepared at the starting line.

-14. Set some personal goals for the new school year
+15. Set some personal goals for the new school year

-As a teacher, you know that every well-prepared lesson starts by defining the learning goals.
-So why not set some personal goals for the new school year?
-If you have reflected on the past school year (see tip #12), you have probably found a few opportunities for personal growth.
-If you struggle with finding your personal goals, we recommend the “What is your why?” method.
-Once you have the why, the how will come.
+If you have reflected on the past school year (see tip #12), you have probably already indentified some opportunities for personal growth.
+If you're struggling to define your goals, try the "What is your why?" method.
+Once you know your why, the how will follow.

-15. Consider Professional Development
+16. Consider Professional Development

 Looking for inspiration?
 Check the 20+ professional development resources for teachers in this blog post.

-16. Organize classroom materials and supplies
+17. Organize classroom materials and supplies

-17. Archive the work from last year
+18. Archive the work from last year

-If you used any EdTech tools last year (we bet you did 😉), be sure to check what happens with content and results from the previous year in these tools.
+If you used EdTech tools last year (and we bet you did 😉), don’t forget to check what happens with your content, activities, and student results before starting fresh.

-18. Check the licenses/accounts of your favorite EdTech tools
+19. Check the licenses/accounts of your favorite EdTech tools

-19. Make a plan
+20. Make a plan

 “Plan your work and work your plan.”